opencast/opencast/docs/guides/developer/docs/develop/setup-opencast-for-develop.md

 - [Opencast development: Watch and reload modules](https://asciinema.org/a/348132)

 The updated bundles are only available in the currently running Karaf instance.
-To create a Opencast version that contains your changes permanently, you have to run `mvn install` in the assemblies directory again.
+To create an Opencast version that contains your changes permanently, you have to run `mvn install` in the `assemblies` directory again.

 In several cases the `bundle:watch` can put Karaf in an unstable condition, as dependencies between bundles will not correctly be restored after the new bundle has been deployed.